top of page

 Many people are surprised to learn that the historic Church in England and Wales offered the greater Western Church a “middle way” during the Protestant Reformation.
 Rather than embracing the extremes of radical reformers, the English and Welsh Church sought to remain faithful to the Apostolic and Biblical faith.
 This faith had been handed down to them through the ancient Celtic Church and through Augustine of Canterbury, who arrived in 597 as the first bishop, overseer, and pastor of the English Church.
 By walking this middle path, they helped preserve a continuity of tradition while navigating a time of profound change.

-Our Ancient Celtic Christian and Anglican Christian Roots
+Our Spiritual Heritage: Ancient Celtic Christian and Anglican Christian Roots

 First and Second Century Roman Britain